mtran2022/Week3_assignment/README.md

-This application is design to assess the sentiment of a given comment.
+This application is designed to assess the sentiment of a given comment.

 #### Install packages in WSL2 Ubuntu Root
 ```